haseebc/Threat-Modelling-Methodology/README.md

 ## Introduction
 The purpose of this document is to provide an overview of the methodology used for threat modelling of technical systems.
 ### In Scope <a name="inscope"></a>
 All associated applications, infrastructure and platform related to the journeys of information and data are considered to be in scope.
-In addition applicable processess, policies and standards are also in scope where applicable.
+In addition processess, policies and standards are also in scope where applicable.

-The rational behind this is threat mdoelling is a multi disciplinary approach and threats can vectors can arise from a wide range of sources.
+The rational behind this is that threat mdoelling is a multi disciplinary approach and attack vectors can arise from a wide range of sources.
 This is irrespective of protocols used in a system being analysed and the underlying technology components.
 ### Out of Scope <a name="outofscope"></a>
 Quality of systems is not inscope, for instance code quality and efficiences of network protocols is firmly not in scope of this threat modelling methodology.
 ### What is Threat Modelling <a name="whatis"></a>
 As a key cyber security strategy a number of organisations implement technology controls frameworks which require security by design.
-Security by design can be achieved via threat modelling (TM).
-TM is considered a inter-disciplinary workshop during which developers, testers, product owners, technicians, operations, application support and security champions work together to perform what is best described as “whiteboard hacking”.
+Security by design can be achieved via threat modelling.
+Threat modelling is considered a inter-disciplinary workshop during which developers, testers, product owners, technicians, operations, application support and security champions work together to perform what is best described as “whiteboard hacking”.
 The application, infrastructure and platform are torn down and the architecture opened up in detail like a "hacker" would do.
 Technical vulnerabilities are examined
 ### When Should Threat Modelling be Performed<a name="whatis"></a>
-The core objective of TM is to highlight security design weaknesses early within the development cycle – to make them less expensive to fix rather than later when they have already been developed.
+The core objective of threat modelling is to highlight security design weaknesses early within the development cycle – to make them less expensive to fix rather than later when they have already been developed.

 This core goal cannot be achieved when full cloud CI/CD is used because the repositories are already built and written.
 Hence, automated threat modeling is really not a reality in modern work flows.

-So in reality threat modeling can either be done very on in the design phase or performed retrospectively (known as “retro-legacy” threat modelling).
-For a “retro-legacy” threat model, this could additionally include some code review of critical areas of the software in legacy applications to check for old crypto, libraries, depreciated function calls, etc.
+So in practice, threat modeling can either be done very early on in the design phase or performed retrospectively (known as “retro-legacy” threat modelling).
+For a “retro-legacy” threat models, this could additionally include some code review of critical areas of the software in legacy applications to check for old crypto, libraries, depreciated function calls, etc.

 **Triggers to identify when a manual Threat Modelling is needed:**
 + A new product is being designed
-+ A legacy system never had a threat model done yet•A major functionality change or big code modification is made in anapplication
++ A legacy system never had a threat model done yet
++ A major functionality change or big code modification is made in a system
 + A major vulnerability or security issue has been detected
 + A threat model hasn’t been done in over 3 years for the application

 ### What might a Threat Model Expose <a name="example"></a>
-Findings during TM sessions may for instance indicate ciphers used are forbidden for what is suppose to be a secure cloud connection, tokens used in a application session are open to abuse or the CI CD pipeline is not hardened (secrets exposed in repositoriesd used for a cloud deployment).
+Findings during threat modelling sessions may for instance indicate ciphers used are forbidden for what is suppose to be a secure cloud connection, tokens used in a application session are open to abuse or the CI CD pipeline is not hardened (secrets exposed in repositoriesd used for a cloud deployment).
 These findings are assessed in terms of net risk and recommendations for mitigation made.

 ## Methodology<a name="method"></a>
 ### Threat Modelling Methodology...The Devil is in the Details  <a name="method"></a>